omotuno/baseball_salary_prediction/README.md

 # Baseball Salary Prediction

-This project develops a regression model to predict the annual salary of major league baseball players based on performance statistics.
-The analysis uses the Hitters dataset taken from the ISLR package in R containing observations on 18 variables for players from the 1986 and 1987 MLB seasons.
+Explore the complete code and analysis for the Baseball Salary Prediction project []().
+This project, developed in R Studio, delves into regression modeling for predicting annual salaries of major league baseball players using the Hitters dataset from the ISLR package.
+The dataset includes 18 variables for players from the 1986 and 1987 MLB seasons.

 # The workflow includes: